Ash-codes18/Ash-codes18/README.md

 - 🔭 Pursuing B.Tech. in CSE at LPU 2026' batch.

-- 🌱 Currently studying Python and Front end Dev.
+- 🌱 Currently studying C and MySQL.

 - 📫 Contact me at  **rmehta.rahul2@gmail.com**